Last updated: August 1, 2026

 Local CLI data

-ctx is a local CLI for indexing existing coding-agent session history into SQLite and searching it from your machine.
-Setup, source discovery, import, search, show, locate, and transcript output read local files and local ctx storage for their transcript content.
+ctx is a local CLI for indexing existing coding-agent session history into a self-contained Tantivy Core and searching it from your machine.
+Setup, source discovery, and import read local provider inputs.
+Search, show, locate, and transcript output read local ctx Core storage for transcript content.

 The CLI may store sensitive developer history locally, including prompts, responses, code snippets, command text, command output previews, file paths, working directories, session metadata, and normalized searchable text.
-Treat the ctx data root, SQLite database, logs, and written JSON or transcript output as private developer data.
+Treat the ctx data root, Core index, local database sidecars, logs, and written JSON or transcript output as private developer data.

 By default, the ctx data root is ~/.ctx.
 You can choose a different root with CTX_DATA_ROOT or --data-root.